Jarry Park Stadium

-Jarry Park Stadium (Stade Parc Jarry [stad paʁk ʒaʁi]) is a former a baseball stadium, home to the Montreal Expos (now Washington Nationals), from 1969 through 1976, located in Montreal, Quebec, Canada.
+Jarry Park Stadium (Stade Parc Jarry [stad paʁk ʒaʁi]) is a former baseball stadium, home to the Montreal Expos (now Washington Nationals), from 1969 through 1976, located in Montreal, Quebec, Canada.
 The Expos were Major League Baseball's first Canadian franchise.
-It served as a temporary home (for their eight seasons) until Olympic Stadium was made available to the Expos in 1977; its roof was completed a decade later.
+It served as a temporary home (for their eight seasons) until Olympic Stadium was made available to the Expos in 1977.
 The ballpark was typically called simply (and inaccurately, since the stadium was built within the larger park) "Jarry Park" or Parc Jarry.